This file portion of www.watertownhistory.org website

 Society of Wisconsin” and the article was written by N M Wigginton, M. D.

-Dr. James Cody was born
+Dr. James Cody was

-The doctor’s parents
+The doctor’s

-guardianship of an uncle who looked carefully to their education, which was
+the guardianship of an uncle who looked carefully to their education, which was

 primarily obtained in their native city in a private school.